buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 ~1750 BCE|Complaint tablet to Ea-nāṣir
 1332–1323 BCE|reign of Tutankhamun
 1200 BCE|Start of the Iron Age
-~600 BCE|first record of Zoroastrianism in Iran
+~700 BCE|Rome adds Jan. and Feb. to the start of the 10 month calendar ~600 BCE|first record of Zoroastrianism in Iran
 ~500 BCE - 300 CE |synthesis of Hinduism
-~563–483 BCE|lifetime of Siddhartha Gautama,aka the Buddha, founder of Buddhism ~300 BCE|compass invented in China[^fourgreat]
+~563–483 BCE|lifetime of Siddhartha Gautama, aka the Buddha, founder of Buddhism ~300 BCE|compass invented in China[^fourgreat]
 196 BCE|creation of the Rosetta Stone
 71 BCE|death of Sparticus